vitar/clrf/src/en/theory/40-functions.md

 # Chapter 4.
 Functions

-Functions are ways of acting through which the couple and each partner satisfy their needs under given conditions.
-Functions are divided into shared (that serve the couple) and personal (that serve each individual).
-Their balance determines the stability of the relationship.
-When functions are seen not just as tasks but as living expressions of care, respect, and curiosity, they bring energy rather than burden.
+Functions are the ways you act — together and individually — to meet current needs under real conditions.
+When you treat them as living behaviors rather than chores, they give energy back instead of draining it.

 ## Categories of functions